tfeb/symbol-nicknames/README.md

 Implementationally this is done by a cheap hack: the pairs $(n_i(s), p_i(s))$ in fact denote symbols which the system knows are nicknames for $s$, and the reader is hooked so that, if it reads some symbol $\sigma$, it looks it up in the table of nicknames and, if it is a nickname for a symbol $s$, returns $s$ instead.
 This is not how a system like this *should* work -- there should be only one symbol, not two -- but this was the easy way to make it work as a proof of concept.

 ### The system
 The system is `org.tfeb.toys.symbol-nicknames`.
-It should be possible to load this in any conforming CL, but it only knows how to infect SBCL and LispWorks.
+It should be possible to load this in any conforming CL, but it only knows how to infect SBCL, CMUCL and LispWorks.
 If you load it in another implementation you'll get a warning: all the functions below will work but the reader will not know how to do anything.

 ### Symbols and strings
 In order to make the interface be more like it should be, most of the interface functions accept two arguments: